-Diarrhea is the most common complication of measles (occurring in 8% of cases), especially in young children.
-Ear infections occur in 7% of reported cases.
-Pneumonia, occurring in 6% of reported cases, accounts for 60% of measles-related deaths.
+The most common complication of measles are ear infections (1 in 10 children) and diarrhea (fewer than 1 in 10 people).
+Pneumonia (1 in 20 children) is the most common cause of measles-related death.
 About 1 out of 1,000 cases will develop acute encephalitis, an inflammation of the brain.
 This serious complication can lead to permanent brain damage.

 Measles during pregnancy increases the risk of premature labor, miscarriage, and low-birth-weight infants, although birth defects have not been linked to measles exposure.
 Measles can be especially severe in persons with compromised immune systems.
 Measles is more severe in malnourished children, particularly those with vitamin A deficiency.
-In developing countries, the fatality rate may be as high as 25%.
+In low-income countries, the fatality rate may be as high as 25%.